josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 standards process and structure (participants (not members), WGs, IESG and so on), which remain as they stand today.

-As a base for this work there was a good articulation of the set of problems we are facing after an initial set of virtual workshops in early 2017 in [I-D.hall-iasa20-workshops-report] and a number of drafts describing problems from specific perspectives:
+As a base for this document, there was a good articulation of the set of problems we are facing after an initial set of virtual workshops in early 2017 in [I-D.hall-iasa20-workshops-report] and a number of drafts describing problems from specific perspectives:
 [I-D.daigle-iasa-retrospective], [I-D.arkko-ietf-iasa-thoughts],
 [I-D.arkko-ietf-finance-thoughts].
-The Design Team specified the types of organizational models and recommendations in [I-D.haberman-iasa20dt-recs], and a good deal of that content has been incorporated into this document.
+The Design Team specified the types of organizational models and recommendations in [I-D.haberman-iasa20dt-recs] for IETF 100, and proposed elements of a specific structure in [I-D.hall-iasa2-struct] for discussion at IETF 101.
+Some of the content from these documents has been incorporated into this document.

 The next two sections ({{background}} and {{problem-statement}})